sagemathinc/cocalc-doc/source/account/purchases.rst

 Subscriptions
 =========================

-This section lists your currently active subscriptions and course packages.
+This section lists your currently active license subscriptions, personal plans, and course packages.
 The word "Active" denotes ordinary active subscriptions.
 The word "Trialing" indicates a free trial or other custom subscription plan.